iffp/DSG/README.md

-# Dynamic Segment Graph (DSG)
+# Dynamic Range-Filtering Approximate Nearest Neighbor Search

-This repository hosts a rebuilt implementation of **Dynamic Segment Graph (DSG)** for range-filtered approximate nearest neighbor search.
+This repository hosts a rebuilt implementation of **Dynamic Segment Graph (DSG)** for range-filtered approximate nearest neighbor search which is published in VLDB25 (Dynamic Range-Filtering Approximate Nearest Neighbor Search).
 This work is the follow-up to [SeRF](https://github.com/rutgers-db/SeRF) (Segment Graph for Range-Filtering but not supporting random insertion), also developed at the Rutgers Database Lab (**RuDB**).

 ## Status & Roadmap
 - Static build + load: done (DFS compression, CSR storage).